 Opportunities for this are not offered since nothing is assigned in your absence and all assignments are online.

-Backup Plan for Technology:
+Technical DifficultiesBackup Plan for Technology:

-• In the event MCC's technology systems are down, you will be contacted/notified through your MCC student email address.
-Please note that all assignments and activities will be due on the date specified - extensions are not offered for individual technical issues.
+- Please note that all assignments and activities will be due on the date specified extensions are not offered for individual technical issues. - Issue with Brightspace: